altamashali/altamashali/README.md

 ## Welcome to Altamash's GitHub!

-Altamash Ali is a software engineer with experience building full-stack applications for Fortune 100 firms.
-He has worked extensively across data, web technologies, analytics, and design.
-Most recently, at J.P.
-Morgan he developed electronic trading systems used to price and structure derivatives like foreign exchange options and futures.
-His background also includes application security, developed during his time at American Express.
-Altamash has contributed to various projects spanning user experience research, interface design, and even high-performance computing which enabled faster processing of complex data sets.
-He graduated summa cum laude from Cornell University with a master’s degree in computer science.
+Altamash is a software engineer with experience working for Fortune 100 firms across various industries including banking, financial services, and digital publishing.
+His current role at Gann Law involves building digital solutions which enhance how legal professionals access and interact with the in-depth analysis, insights, and other research content that the firm publishes.
+Prior to this, Altamash developed electronic trading systems at J.P.
+Morgan which were used for pricing and structuring derivative financial products.
+He has also contributed to various projects focused on user experience, interface design, application security, and high-performance computing.
+Altamash graduated summa cum laude from Cornell University with a master’s degree in computer science.

 *Views since 08/20/2025:*